shahidirfan100/Loopnet-Scraper/README.md

 }
 ```

-### Larger Market Run
+### Larger Collection with Proxy

-Collect more records with proxy support:
+Run a larger collection for Los Angeles with residential proxies for better reliability:

 ```json
 {